-- This will display the sunrise and sunset times for the current date - This will display the surinse and surises times for time current date based the currently specified city code, latitude, and longitude.
-Sunrise/sunset times will not be displayed when battery power is low.
-Before trying to use the Sunrise/Sunset Mode, you need to configure settings for the city code, longitude, and latitude for the location whose sunrise and sunset times you want to view.
-The footen default enforcements of the location is Child code.
-TVO - The factory default configuration of the location is: City Code: TYO (Tokyo); Latitude: North 35.7 degrees; Longitude: East 139.7 degrees.
+Mode .
+This will display the sunrise and sunset times for the current date based the currently specified city code, latitude, and longitude. • Sunrise/sunset times will not be displayed when battery power is low. • Before trying to use the Sunrise/Sunset Mode, you need to configure

+The factory default configuration of the location is: City Code: TYO (Tokyo); Latitude: North 35.7 degrees; Longitude: East 139.7 degrees